 However, other factors are taken into consideration.
 For example, dangerous and illegal inventions, while having utility, are useful, but in a harmful way.
 This can cause the patent to be rejected!

 Another consideration is whether the item is an aesthetic, ornamental design or functional.
 If it is a design patent, then this third requirement does not have to be satisfied.

 The fourth requirement maintains that a subject matter to be patented must not be obvious.
 What this means is that the invention itself should not be an apparent creation.
 For example, simply changing the color or size of a machine does not make the machine patentable.
 In other words, for something to be patented, the inventor needs to have put the time and effort and utilize knowledge not commonly found in the field to create a radically new product or something that isn’t an easily achieved stepping-stone from what is already known.

 Patents can be extremely confusing at times, and the line between what is patentable and what cannot be patentable can be quite blurred.
 Unfortunately, patents also come with many issues themselves, such as disputes over infringement of patented inventions and other such nuances!

 Regardless of the issue, a patent and trademark attorney can help you navigate legal issues and potential solutions in a sea of ever-increasing complexity.
 This will increase your chances of success in winning the case and achieving your goals!

 Patent Lawyers is a firm of professional attorneys that offer legal services and advice on patent, trademark, and copyright laws.
 We help businesses find their way through legal mazes and work to being success to their inventions!
-If you need a patent lawyer in Houston or Dallas-Fort Worth to patent your inventions, connect with us today!
+If you need a patent lawyer in Houston to patent your inventions, connect with us today!